Fireplace Installation Cost

 If you are installing a gas fireplace, you will need to have the lines, flues, and wiring inspected to ensure that they are all safe.

-The average price to install a gas fireplace in your home will vary depending on the price and type of the gas fire and any additional pipework required, but it is usually around £150 - £300 for installation, not including the cost of purchasing a gas fire separately.
+The average price to install a gas fireplace in your home will vary depending on the price and type of the gas fire and any additional pipework required, but it is usually around £150 to £300 for installation, not including the cost of purchasing a gas fire separately.

 Gas fires are less expensive to run than electric heaters and heat up much faster, so it's no surprise that they're so popular!
 However, unlike some electrical heaters, which can be simply plugged into a wall socket, a Gas Safe registered engineer must link main gas appliances for essential safety and legal reasons.